davestewart/davestewart-content/README.md

 All media keys (other than `thumbnail` which must be a path or url) can be:

 - a relative path or url
-- an object of media properties
+- _or,_ an object of media properties

 Supported media object properties are: